-UPDATED: Watch two videos with Gabriel Byrne’s speech at the Gateway Ireland event on 26th May in Dublin.
+Gabriel Byrne’s speech at the Gateway Ireland event on 26th May in Dublin:

-You can also read a transcript of this speech at the bottom of this page.
+You can also read a transcript of his speech at the bottom of this page.

 The Cultural Ambassador for Ireland demonstrated why he was chosen for the job yesterday in Dublin when he presented at the Gateway Ireland meeting before an invitation-only group of industry representatives and interested artists.
 Gabriel Byrne’s speech generated a very positive response (irishauthor tweeted “Seems Gabriel the Good played a blinder”) and the Twitterverse was full of praise for his authentic story and lots of questions about the nature of the project.

 Here is a snapshot of the day’s activities, including news reports, audio, videos, images, and tweets.

 Generations of emigrants neglected, says cultural envoy Gabriel Byrne [This article is now behind the Irish Times paywall]:

 Addressing a seminar organised by the Gateway Ireland Project, which seeks to unite the Irish diaspora through a global website, he said it was an “exciting development” which could help bridge the understanding between Irish people who live at home and those who live abroad.